Repositories

 Exclusions

 Maven allows a dependency in any scope to be marked as optional.
-This is somewhat unnecessary for the test and provided scope, but very useful for the compile scope.
+This is somewhat unnecessary for the test and provided scope, but invaluable for the compile scope.
 Savant doesn’t provide this same ability.
 Instead, Savant uses a dependency group name compile-optional.
 These dependencies are included at compile-time, but not at runtime.
-This is almost the exactly same thing as the provided scope, but Savant breaks them into two separate groups.
+This is nearly the exact same thing as the provided scope, but Savant breaks them into two separate groups.

 org/apache/commons/commons-collections/3.2.1/commons-collections-3.2.1.jar